ND-HowardGroup/Instant-Image-Denoising/README.md

 Details:
 Input: 2D single channel image from GigaDB dataset (Nucleus, membrane, Mitochondria (confocal), Actin (WF), Mitochondria (WF) using 2 different objectives (20x and 60x) respectively ).

+# Results of Noise2Noise plugin for datasets:
+The image denoising dataset size is large to upload to Github that includes the noisy, denoised images are provided in the CurateND folder by University of Notre Dame.
+[Link](https://curate.nd.edu/show/5h73pv66h5f)

 ## **Frequently Asked Questions (FAQs)**
 Some of the faq like image conversions, 2D, 3D image denoising, denoising images in a folder using macros, etc.. https://github.com/ND-HowardGroup/Instant-Image-Denoising/blob/master/FAQ_Instant_Image_Denoising.docx